 Martha’s Garden is about 10 miles away from Yuma.

 Come and spend time at this lush oasis in the desert.
 The 8,000 date palms that swing with the wind will give you a therapeutic feeling that you’ll hardly forget.

 Martha Rogers dug out this oasis in 1990.
 So, being here isn’t just a chance to enjoy the scenery but learn the rich history too.

 Ready To Hit The Road?

-Yuma has continued to get more and more national attention, thanks to its rich content.
+Yuma has continued to get more and more national attention, thanks to its rich history and cultural importance.
 The city hosts several historical sites, beautiful mountains, magnificent deserts, fantastic parks, and many exceptional hotel amenities.

-The above list contains various places and activities you and your family can enjoy.
+The above list has various places and activities you and your family can enjoy.
 Pack your bags, let’s go have some fun.
 Shall we?